ASSERT-KTH/learning4repair/README.md

 ## Performance of baseline algorithms

+Here are the performance of each baseline algorithms.
+Observe that different algorithms have different number of files, the reason can be 1) exception 2) speed of algorithm. e.g. minEditDistance is too slow to process all files.

 |       Type        | Algorithm | Performance |
 | ----------------- | --------- | ----------- |
 | Replaced one line | maximumError | Total files: 4454<br>Cumulative line error: 4453.99989692 (the lower, the better)<br>Top 1 accuracy: 0.0 (the higher, the better) |